 The local York River Wild and Scenic River Study was largely completed in 2018, with development of the York River Watershed Stewardship Plan and community votes to support the plan and river designation.
 To achieve river designation, Congress must approve bills to designate the York River into the National Wild and Scenic Rivers System.
 Milestones and events leading up to river designation are described below, with most recent events listed first.

-Designation bill updates (March 2021): Designation bills were reintroduced this session (117th Congress) in the House and Senate: House Bill H.R.
+Designation bills re-introduced, March 2021: Designation bills were reintroduced this session (117th Congress) in the House and Senate: House Bill H.R.
 1469 and Senate Bill S. 491, both introduced March 1, 2021 with support from the full Maine Congressional delegation.
 READ MORE: Press release from Maine delegation.

 In addition, Congresswoman Pingree introduced an amendment to the Wilderness Protection Act (H.R.
 803) that included designation of the York River into the National Wild and Scenic Rivers System.
 H.R.
 803 passed the House on February 26, 2021 and now is being taken up by the Senate.
 READ MORE: Press release from Congresswoman Pingree.

 Designation Bill introduced in the Senate, December 2020 (116th Congress): On December 1, 2020, Senator King and Senator Collins introduced Senate Bill S.4938 to designate York River into the National Wild and Scenic Rivers System.
 Read more here: Press Release – King, Collins Introduce Legislation to Designate York River as Wild and Scenic.